ta223dh/TextBuddy/README.md

 **Developing the module**:
 - `git clone` the project repo to your local folder
 - `cd TextBuddy` to navigage into the folder
+- `npm install` to install eslint for code standard and ava for unit tests
 - `code .` to open the project in your code editor
 - Unit tests: `npm run test`
 - Check lint issues: `npm run lint`